Landing Page Optimization for Better CPC Performance

 4. Strong Headline and Subheadline

-• Address a pain point or promise a solution
+• Address a pain point or offer a solution.

 Example: